carbon-language/carbon-lang/docs/design/README.md

 -   constant declarations, introduced with `let`, and
 -   variable declarations, introduced with `var`.

-There are no forward declarations of these, all name-binding declarations are [definitions](#declarations-definitions-and-scopes).
+There are no forward declarations of these; all name-binding declarations are [definitions](#declarations-definitions-and-scopes).

 ### Constant `let` declarations